talwrii/plugin-repl/README.md

 ```

 creates a command with the name "new command name" (and the id `new_command_name`).

-You can use all Plugin REPL's extra functions and variables (`app`, `editor` etc) in this function.
+You can use all Plugin REPL's extra functions and variables (`app`, `editor` etc) within this function.

-If you want to test this funtion by hand you can do the following
+If you want to test this funtion by hand, you can do the following:

 ```javascript
 var f = newCommand(function new_command_name() {